ameistad/django-template/{{cookiecutter.repo_name}}/DEPLOY.md

 ## Deploying to Dokku
-Template is tested on Digital Ocean with Dokku 0.3.22 on Ubuntu 14.04
-Sign up to Digital Ocean with my [referral link](https://www.digitalocean.com/?refcode=22eaf729706a) to get $10 credit.

 Optional alias to run all commands except postgresql install on the client side.
 Add this to start up script e.g .bash_profile or .bashrc.